MBFBioscience/nmf-schema/docs/source/NMF.rst

     <point x="x.xx" y="y.yy" z="z.zz" d="d.dd"/>

-*Figure 15 The <point> element, attributes, and values as they apear in the segmentation data file.*
+*Figure 15 The <point> element, attributes, and values as they apear in the data file.*

 5.1.3 <property name="Channel">